soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 For more information about the auditing and reporting features available in Office 365, see [Auditing and Reporting in Office 365](office-365-auditing-and-reporting-overview.md).

-**What are different Office 365 Services that are currently audited?**
+**What are different Office 365 services that are currently audited?**

-The most used Office 365 Services like Exchange Online, SharePoint, OneDrive, Azure Active Directory, Microsoft Teams, CRM, Advanced Threat Protection, and Data Loss Prevention are audited.
-See the [Intro](#search-the-audit-log-in-the-office-365-security-amp-compliance-center) section in this article for a complete list.
+The most used Office 365 services like Exchange Online, SharePoint Online, OneDrive for Business, Azure Active Directory, Microsoft Teams, Dynamics 365, Advanced Threat Protection, and Power BI are audited.
+See the [beginning of this article ](search-the-audit-log-in-security-and-compliance.md) for a list of services that are audited.

 **What activities are audited by auditing service in Office 365?**